 I could see, even with sediment swirling around me, that there was absolutely nothing to fear.
 In that rich layer of the odd composition of years and experience, lay the primordial, foundational elements of what I could create anew.

 The structure would be sound, as it would rely upon the dark and light sides of the coin for strength, wisdom, and the desire to connect heart to heart.
 I took up a big scoop, filled a glass jar, and surfaced with my treasure.

-We know, deep in our bones, where we need to dive deep.
-While it seems safe to keep the old hurts out of view and submerged, the place we are heading next requires we return and do the work.
+You know, deep in your bones, where you need to dive deep.
+While it seems safe to keep the old hurts out of view and submerged, the place you are heading next requires you return and do the work.